 This resolution provides landscaping guidelines, including the use of Florida Native Species and proper guidelines for redeveloping parks and City-owned land.
 In addition to the resolution, City departments updated landscape specifications used in the Public Works Manual and sustainable procurement specifications.

 Xeriscape is landscaping that conserves water and protects the environment.
 Xeriscaping encourages the use of low-maintenance plants such as native species and environmentally sustainable practices such as the minimization or elimination of pesticides, herbicides, and fungicides.
 In addition to helping conserve water resources, xeriscape landscaping practices reduce the number of pollutants reaching Biscayne Bay and surrounding waterbodies.
-Find out more at South Florida Water Management District
+Find out more at South Florida Water Management District.

 Grass clippings, leaves and yard trimmings composted and recycled on site provide nutrients to the soil and reduce waste disposal.